 In this illustration, the total value of my $500 monthly investment ($6,000 in total cost) grew to $6050.21 — even though the per-share price of my investment dropped from $105 to $99.

-In addition, the cost of investing (price of shares + investment fees) could exceed the value of my investments at year end.
+This illustration doesn't account for the cost of investing (price of shares + investment fees), which could exceed the value of my investments at year end.
 For example, if my stock trading fee is $5, then it would have cost me $60 in one year to acquire these shares, a dollar amount that exceeds the growth in the investment.

-However, if I had invested in a no-transaction-fee, no-load mutual fund or commission-free ETF, I would have avoided paying trading fees.
+However, on a positive, note, if I had invested in a no-transaction-fee, no-load mutual fund or commission-free ETF, I could avoid trading fees.

-Investing doesn't always follow a neat pattern of growth.
+Investing doesn't always follow a neat pattern of growth or minimal fluctuations, as this illustration suggests.
 On occasion, I have bought stocks that rise, then fall, decline, plummet, and decrease more.

 For example, GoPro is trading at $10.60 as I write; the stock price was over $60.00 in August 2015.
 I don't follow this company so I can't tell you whether the price will rebound.
 But I can say that prices of some stocks fall and never recover.
 In those situations, the math means that my investments will decline in value — even if I buy $500 worth every month for several months in good times and bad.